la2050/archive/_projects/2016/wish-academy-the-first-high-school-in-the-los-angeles-area-to-provide-inclusive-education.md

 project_collaborators: >-
   We are collaborating with the Los Angeles Unified School District and Loyola Marymount University schools of Education and Engineering.
-project_areas: >-
+project_areas:
-  ["Central LA","East LA","San Gabriel Valley","San Fernando Valley","South
+  - Central LA
+  - East LA
+  - San Gabriel Valley
+  - San Fernando Valley
+  - South LA
+  - Westside
+  - South Bay
+  - Gateway Cities
+  - Antelope Valley
-  LA","Westside","South Bay","Gateway Cities","Antelope Valley","County of Los
+  - County of Los Angeles
-  Angeles","City of Los Angeles","LAUSD"]
+  - City of Los Angeles
+  - LAUSD
 project_measure: >-
   Several times a month the Principal will facilitate data chats with teachers to open dialogue, reflection and planning based on student achievement data.